StevenMicheletti/poolparty/README.md

 Note that the 'library' or 'population' number must be specified after each file.
 This number must be an integer from 1-N. See the example samplelist.txt for more information.

 The naming convention of the fastq files is essential.
 The unique ID identifying the library must occur before the first underscore and must match its paired-end mate.
-The number after the file designates the population or library that the file belongs to - this is particularly useful if individuals are barcoded or populations were sequenced on differet lanes.
+The number after the file designates the population or library that the file belongs to - this is particularly useful if individuals are barcoded or populations were sequenced on different lanes.

 ## Editing the .config file